softindex/datakernel/global-fs/README.md

 ## Global-FS

-This module enables creating worldwide storage clouds with implementation of digital signatures and caching technologies,
+This module enables creating worldwide storage clouds with implementation of digital signatures and caching technologies.

 The main features of Global-FS are:
 * All data is organized in file systems which have a corresponding pair of public and private keys
 * File systems can be accessed by unique public key
-* Only owner of private key can add files to the file systems
+* Only owner of private key can add files to the corresponding file system
 * Files can optionally be encrypted
 * Files (and even their parts) authenticity can be verified with public key